anthonycramp/aoc2015-rust/day19/notes.md

   Looks like there is a simple equation to provide the solution to Part 2.
 Also, a greedy algorithm that reduces the target molecule back to e can return the correct answer.
 Knowledge of Context Free Grammars (CFGs) is helpful?
+- Reducing worked but I had to randomise the rules until a solution was found.
+  No guarantee that the value returned is optimal.